outstack/keypad/README.md

 # OutStack Keypad

+## Important.
+Read this first

+Docker 18.09 introduces a much cleaner, natively supported way of achieving the same results which you should probably use instead.
+See https://medium.com/@tonistiigi/build-secrets-and-ssh-forwarding-in-docker-18-09-ae8161d066 for details.
+This repository will likely be archived and eventually deleted.

 ## What is it?

 Keypad is a tiny HTTP-enabled NodeJS server for exposing application configuration (especially secrets) to application build processes.